 Certain current and former employees of the Company directly or indirectly own interests in the Operating Company, presented as non-controlling interests in the Operating Company.
-Holders of non-controlling interests in the Operating Company have the right to require the Operating Company to redeem part or all of such member's Class A Units for cash based on the market value of an equivalent number of shares of our Class A common stock at the time of redemption, or at the Company's election as managing member of the Operating Company, through issuance of shares of our Class A common stock on a one-for-one basis.
-At the end of each period, non-controlling interests in the Operating Company is adjusted to reflect their ownership percentage in the Operating Company at the end of the period by such non-controlling interests, through a reallocation between controlling and non-controlling interests in the Operating Company.
+Non-controlling interests in the Operating Company have the right to require the Operating Company to redeem part or all of such member's Class A Units for cash based on the market value of an equivalent number of shares of our Class A common stock at the time of redemption, or at the Company's election as managing member of the Operating Company, through issuance of shares of our Class A common stock on a one-for-one basis.
+At the end of each period, non-controlling interests in the Operating Company is adjusted to reflect their ownership percentage in the Operating Company at the end of the period, through a reallocation between controlling and non-controlling interests in the Operating Company.

-During the year ended December 31, 2022, 1,387,162 Class A Units were redeemed, in exchange for the issuance of our Class A common stock on anne-for-one basis.
+During the year ended December 31, 2023,5,015,245 Class A Units were redeemed, with the issuance of our Class A common stock on one-for-one basis.